 Amazon Seller Central Ultimate Guide

 The e-commerce industry experienced remarkable surges in 2020, during which the global pandemic forced consumers to shift from in-store shopping to online.
 U.S. Department of Commerce states that consumers spent $791.70 billion online with U.S. merchants in 2020.
-According to Digital Commerce, eCommerce penetration accounts for 19.6% in 2020.
+According to Digital Commerce, eCommerce penetration accounted for 19.6% in 2020.

 source: Digital Commerce 360